 You could take your ticket photo at the entrance to the park as you walk in.
 We didn’t take our photo until we got home.
 Lots of things after your trip could be used as a background for your tickets: your house, all the schwag you picked up at the parks, or even a framed copy of one of the photos you captured above.
 How’s that for making Disney memories?

 All I want in life now is to drive straight back down to Anaheim and spend another day at Disneyland.
 It’s only 8 hours from here!
 I can make it tonight if I really want to!!!
 Hgngghgngngngh.
 Time to go into post-disney depression soothing mode.
+Staying in the area for more than a few days?
+Check out this guide to spending 4 days in Los Angeles!

 Looking for some more tips to make your next Disneyland trip memorable?
 We’ve created a Disneyland Scavenger Hunt that will take your next trip to a whole new level!
 Sign up below and we’ll send you a printable sample of the Scavenger Hunt fo’ free, plus our favorite tips for visiting Disneyland.